Estimated Reading Time: 4 Minutes

-Probably the second most sought-after Costa Rica coffee, the beans from the Tres Ríos region are notably referred to as “the Bordeaux” of Costa Rica.
+Probably the second most sought-after Costa Rican coffee, the beans from the Tres Ríos region are notably referred to as “the Bordeaux” of Costa Rica.
 Emerging from the incredibly fertile soil of the Irazu volcano, these beans have a delicately balanced aroma and a perfect body.

-The recent introduction of Geisha varietals, one of the world’s most expensive and best-known coffees, has further lifted the already very high esteem in which coffee experts hold Tarrazú.
+The recent introduction of Geisha varietals, one of the world’s most expensive and best-known coffees, has lifted the already very high esteem in which coffee experts hold Tarrazú.

 These wonderfully complex coffees, grown at altitudes of up to 1900m above sea level, are famous for notes of chocolate, vanilla, and dried citrus fruits.